ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

 There are 100500 ways to format the code.
 Formatters like black or yapf modify the code to satisfy a pre-defined set of rules.

-It is easier to read the code that has some standards.
-When you work on the code for hours, every time you need to switch a context from one code style to another, you lose "willpower energy"—no need to do it without a good reason.
+It is easier to read codebase that has some standards.
+When you work on the code for hours and need to switch a context between different coding styles, it drains "[willpower energy](https://amzn.to/3hNYYUJ)" — no need to do it without a good reason.

 Running
 ```bash
 black .
 ```
-will reformat all python files in the repo to follow the set of rules by black.
+will reformat all python files to follow the set of rules by black.

 ### Step 4: flake8